isomerpages/sportsg-sportcares/media/stories/_posts/2022-06-04-post-Kicking off the SportCares 10YA HEARTS Football League.md

 Till then, for more updates on the league, follow us on [Facebook](https://www.facebook.com/SportCaresSG) and [Instagram](https://www.instagram.com/sportcares/)!

-And here are the results from Matchweek One results of the SportCares 10YA HEARTS Football League:
+And here are the results from Matchweek One of the SportCares 10YA HEARTS Football League:

 **Women's Open Category:**
 * DWU (Team 1) 1-4 NTU